 The goal was that the preview images should have more or less the same brightness.
 Therefore we first had to calculate a preview and measure the maximum brightness, adjust the light intensity and finally calculate the image.
 During this process, data that are too dark are filtered out (luminous intensity = infinity)

-Our computer can process about 7200 files in one day.
-These will be automatically loaded onto this page and will be read into the database by cron.
-So our collection will be calculated in about 3 weeks...
+Our computer can process approximately 7200 files in a day.
+These are automatically loaded onto this page and read into the database via cron.
+It took about 3 weeks to render the first 160k files ...